Forrai-Zoltan/Short-Stories/Short-Fiction/The Cure.md

 the show became popular among insomniacs.

 “… And that was Phil with the weather.
-Thank you, Philip, it seems we have to wait a little longer for sunny days, folks,” he said with his well-practised smile.
-“But that shouldn’t be a problem for today’s guest, Dr. Michael Hopkins.
-Welcome, Michael, thank you for coming,” Reid turned to his guest sitting across from him.
+Thank you, Philip,
+it seems we have to wait a little longer for sunny days, folks,” he said with his well-practised smile.
+“But that shouldn’t be a problem for today’s guest,
+Dr. Michael Hopkins.
+Welcome, Michael,
+thank you for coming,”
+Reid turned to his guest
+sitting across from him.

 “Thank you for inviting me, George.”

 Michael was a tall, gaunt figure with a pale complexion.
 The dark circles around his eyes matched his equally dark hair.
 Even with these imperfections, he was still an attractive, young-looking fellow.

+“Now Michael,”
-“Now Michael,” Reid looked into his notes, “You claim to have found a new treatment for an ailment that haunts so many of us, the unavoidable effects of ageing.
-Allegedly, you can treat people even older than seventy to feel and look like twenty-year-olds.
+Reid looked into his notes,
+“You claim to have found a new treatment for an ailment that haunts so many of us, the unavoidable effects of ageing.
+Allegedly, you can treat people, even older than seventy to feel and look like twenty-year-olds.
 Michael, care to elaborate?”

 “That is correct.
 I myself am nearing a hundred,” he smiled at the camera, proudly showing off his pearly whites.